ECP-Astro/ClashMicrophysics/README.md

 (i.e. as a peer to `source/physics/Eos/EosMain/Helmholtz`)

-Though the routines used in each case are identical, there are some small differences in implementation in the current versions of CASTRO and FLASH that lead to small differences.
+Though the routines used in each case are essentially identical, there are some small differences in implementation in the current versions of CASTRO and FLASH that lead to small differences.
 Primary among these are:

 1) The Microphysics (Boxlib) version is set up to use the version of helm_table.dat that is packaged for Boxlib use, while the FLASH version